UnexomWid/Exomit/README.md

 # License
 The _Exom CrypticScript_ language was created by [UnexomWid](http://unexomwid.me).

-The _Exom CrypticScript_ _EXCS Interpreter_, and all pieces of software that interact with _EXCS_, are licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The _Exom CrypticScript_, _EXCS Interpreter_, and all pieces of software that interact with _EXCS_, are licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 # Exom CrypticScript
 _EXCS_ consists of an instruction pointer (called _index_), a moveable data pointer (called _pointer_) and multiple instructions.